Dobiasd/yo_dawg_ml_model_architecture/README.md

     score = model_b.predict(image)
 ```

-**Obviously** this is actually a small decision tree,
+**Obviously** this is a small decision tree,
-with decision thresholds being applied to a model score instead of a simple input feature.
+with decision thresholds applied to a model score instead of a simple input feature.
 So this repository is the logical consequence of expanding on this idea.